phac-nml/biohansel/docs/source/user-docs/usage.rst

 With Conda_
 -----------

-Conda is the easiest way to install ``bio_hanzel`` and run it through the use of the command line.
+Conda is the easiest way to install BioHansel and run it through the use of the command line.

 First, install Conda_ (`Conda installation instructions <https://bioconda.github.io/#install-conda>`_).